syncfusion-content/maui-docs/MAUI/Maps/shape.md

 # Shapes in MAUI Maps (SfMaps)

-This section explains about shapes and how to apply colors to the shapes based on specific values in the Flutter maps.
+This section explains about shapes and how to apply colors to the shapes based on specific values in the MAUI maps.

 ## Shape color